Neck Arthritis (Cervical Spondylosis)

 Recovery and Long-Term Results

 In the initial recovery period, patients are placed in a soft collar to support the neck and limit motion.
 Patients typically wear the collar for about 10-14 days.
 Patients will sometimes have transient swallowing problems during the first 7-14 day after surgery.
-In these cases, Dr. Bundy recommends a soft diet until these problems have subsided.
+In these cases, the surgeon recommends a soft diet until these problems have subsided.

-Because Dr. Bundy does not have to cut much of the muscle for a cervical disc replacement, patients typically do not experience a significant amount of pain after surgery.
+Because the surgeon does not have to cut much of the muscle for a cervical disc replacement, patients typically do not experience a significant amount of pain after surgery.
 Physical therapy is typically not needed.

 Once the device has grown into the bone, which can take between 4 weeks and 3 months, patients do not have any long-term restrictions and are able to resume all activities they were doing prior to surgery.

-Our spine specialist, Dr. Justin Bundy, has over 8 years of experience in cervical disc replacement and performs an average of 40 or more disc replacements each year.
+Our spine specialists, Dr. Justin Bundy and Dr. Ty Carter, have years of experience in treating neck arthritis.
 In qualified patients, cervical disc replacement can be an excellent, motion-preserving alternative to spinal fusion surgery.
-If you would like to learn more about cervical disc replacement or schedule an appointment with Dr. Bundy, please call our office at 706-863-9797 or fill out our convenient appointment request form.
+If you would like to learn more or schedule an appointment with Dr. Bundy, please call our Augusta office at 706-863-9797 or Dr. Carter, please call our Aiken office at 803-649-2250 or fill out our convenient appointment request form.